Concessions and Cafeterias: Healthy Food in the Federal Workplace

 GSA is pleased to introduce the Health and Sustainability Guidelines for Federal Concessions and Vending Operations.
 These guidelines were developed in partnership with the Department of Health and Human Services and represent the best practices in nutrition science for improving health and reducing impact to the environment.
-These new guidelines translate the 2010 Dietary Guidelines for Americans into clear and definitive standards that food service operators can follow to make their operations healthier and more sustainable.
+These Guidelines translate the current Dietary Guidelines for Americans (DGAs) into clear and definitive standards that food service operators can follow to make their operations healthier and more sustainable.

 What do the new Health and Sustainability Guidelines for Federal Concessions and Vending Operations do for federal concessions?

 Provide healthy choices

-In alignment with the 2010 Dietary Guidelines for Americans, the Health and Sustainability Guidelines encourage the availability of:
+In alignment with the current Dietary Guidelines for Americans, the Health and Sustainability Guidelines encourage the availability of: